arthur-ai/marketing_tool/TRACEABILITY_DOCUMENTATION.md

 - Every operation is traced from job creation to completion
 - All spans are linked in a parent-child hierarchy
 - Job ID is propagated to all spans for correlation
+- **Session ID is propagated through entire job chains** - all jobs (root and subjobs) in a chain share the same `session.id`, enabling grouping of all related traces

 ### 2. Context Propagation
 - Pipeline context flows through all step execution spans